Apocrei/moonlight-4eyes/README.md

 That’s all—

-Going forward, whenever you launch Moonlight this program will automatically set the Moonlight framerate cap to you current refresh rate.
+Going forward, whenever you launch Moonlight, this program will automatically set the Moonlight framerate cap to you current refresh rate.